kailash-manasarovar/statement/docs/timeline/2023/november.md

 [![List owner](../../content/tweets/november-2023/list-owner.png)](https://x.com/1FRGVN/status/1728892631047168442)

-- I posted a number of chapters from my books this month.
-In response, Google search for `@jctot19` showed multiple pictures of writing, and written words, sheets of typed pages, things like that.
+- I post a number of chapters from my books this month.
+- In response, Google search for `@jctot19` showed multiple pictures of writing, and written words, sheets of typed pages, things like that.

 [![Book excerpts](../../content/tweets/november-2023/book-excerpts.png)](https://x.com/1FRGVN/status/1728615340392042916)

 - I often refer to being naughty in tweets.
 I'm not actually sure what I even meant.
-Could it have been something subconscious?
+- Could it have been something subconscious?

 [![Naughty](../../content/tweets/november-2023/naughtiness.png)](https://x.com/1FRGVN/status/1728483939768258926)